onfido/onfido-ios-sdk/README.md

     .build()
 ```

+## Creating checks

+As the SDK is only responsible for capturing and uploading photos, you would need to start a check on your backend server using the [Onfido API](https://documentation.onfido.com/).

 ### 1. Obtaining an API token

 All API requests must be made with an API token included in the request headers.
 You can find your API token (not to be mistaken with the mobile SDK token) inside your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).